liquiidio/UnityPluginSuiteGitbook/docs/AtomicMarketApiClient--Stats--StatsApi.md

 ##### `private Uri ` [`CollectionsUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1a07e4028b75613f3c27b168e278447f34)`()`

+It returns a URI that points to the collections endpoint of the stats API.

 ##### `private Uri ` [`CollectionsUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1a1ba975c33a750ebb181aa7743ca05563)`(` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the collections endpoint

+#### Parameters
+* `IUriParameterBuilder` This is a class that is used to build the query string parameters for the request.

 ##### `private Uri ` [`CollectionUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1ae6ee87506dcf31f5710562e4299a93eb)`(string collectionName, ` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the collection stats endpoint

+#### Parameters
+* `collectionName` The name of the collection you want to get stats for.

+* `IUriParameterBuilder` This is an interface that is used to build the query string parameters for the request.

 ##### `private Uri ` [`AccountsUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1a5e08d8ac1bf0710cd7d921b3102965bd)`()`

+It returns a `Uri` object that represents the URL for the `/stats/accounts` endpoint.

 ##### `private Uri ` [`AccountsUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1ac1ca638b8fc8e71629788fd15de02e4b)`(` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the `/stats/accounts` endpoint

+#### Parameters
+* `IUriParameterBuilder` This is a class that will build the query string parameters for the request.

 ##### `private Uri ` [`AccountUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1ad9c8103b60a0464ea2f44f87d684982e)`(string accountName, ` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the account stats endpoint

+#### Parameters
+* `accountName` The name of the account you want to get stats for.

+* `IUriParameterBuilder` This is an interface that is used to build the query string parameters for the request.

 ##### `private Uri ` [`SchemasUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1a5c09b26c062c3f79bd9197188be9338e)`(string collectionName)`

+It returns a URI for the schemas endpoint.

+#### Parameters
+* `collectionName` The name of the collection you want to get the stats for.

 ##### `private Uri ` [`SchemasUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1a2882b19df8fea482117a7ef079dea621)`(string collectionName, ` [`IUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Core.md#interface_atomic_market_api_client_1_1_core_1_1_i_uri_parameter_builder)` uriParameterBuilder)`

+It returns a URI for the `/stats/schemas/{collectionName}` endpoint

+#### Parameters
+* `collectionName` The name of the collection you want to get the schema for.

+* `IUriParameterBuilder` This is a class that is used to build the query string parameters for the request.

 ##### `private Uri ` [`GraphUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1a34c6ee73578f1d1fcfccf4e7bbb870a9)`()`

+It returns a new Uri object that is the base request URI with the /stats/graph path appended to it.

 ##### `private Uri ` [`SalesUri`](#class_atomic_market_api_client_1_1_stats_1_1_stats_api_1a40df74fdccb558ba58338c9fdff8c5cb)`()`

+It returns a new Uri object that is the base request Uri with the `/stats/sales` path appended to it.